DahTach/ingegno/README.md

-# ingegno
+# Ingegno
-Ingegno projects and developers showcase
+Webpage of Ingegno group to show projects' portfolio and developers bios.